Self-care approaches compared: Find what works for you

 4. Choose 2-3 dimensions to emphasize.
 Trying to maximize all six dimensions simultaneously is impossible.
 Choose the ones that directly address your current situation.
 Maintain baseline practices in other dimensions.

-5. Build system, not discipline.
+5. Build a system, not discipline.
 The strongest self-care practices become automatic through system design.
 Schedule your preventive physical self-care into your calendar.
 Build social self-care into standing commitments.
 Make spiritual self-care part of a daily routine, not a decision you make daily.
+For a structured approach to this step, see how to build a personalized self-care system, and if you want a guided template for mapping stressors to practices, the Life Goals Workbook includes a values-discovery and weekly review structure that fits this matrix directly.

 Ramon’s take